Mantel Mount | December 23, 2024

 Why Are These Standards Necessary?

 Standardization in any industry can be extremely helpful for cutting down costs and increasing production.
-As it relates to VESA mounting standards, these guidelines are also necessary to help consumers that match their tv or monitor display.
-For instance, the VESA pattern on the back of your 44” tv would allow you to mount it with the MM340 Standard Pull Down Mount so you can always place your tv in the perfect position.
+As it relates to VESA mounting standards, these guidelines are also necessary to help consumers that match their TV or monitor display.
+For instance, the VESA pattern on the back of your 44” TV would allow you to mount it with the MM340 Standard Pull Down Mount so you can always place your TV in the perfect position.

-Additionally, VESA standards ensure safety, creating weight capacity guidelines to hold the size and weight of your tv.
+Additionally, VESA standards ensure safety, creating weight capacity guidelines to hold the size and weight of your TV.
 Finally, the standards are kept so that display manufacturers can assure product compatibility with one another.
-So a tv of one make and size easily fits with a tv mount of another.
+So a TV of one make and size easily fits with a TV mount of another.

 What Are VESA Patterns?

-While the VESA standard is a universal guide for manufacturers to regulate the production of a piece of equipment, VESA patterns are the 4 mounting holes on the back of the tv or monitor and their configuration.
+While the VESA standard is a universal guide for manufacturers to regulate the production of a piece of equipment, VESA patterns are the 4 mounting holes on the back of the TV or monitor and their configuration.
 For example, a 100 x 100 pattern means there are screw holes arranged in a square on the back of the display 100mm apart.

 If you are looking for and need to measure your VESA pattern, the dimensions can be found at the back of the display, in the user’s manual, or a simple manual measurement — the horizontal and vertical distance between those holes is calculated in millimeters — can be performed if it’s not already marked.